tgstation/tgstation/code/datums/ai/learn_ai.md

 You can also change the nodes connections by dragging from either end to another node.
 This system is currently a bit fidgetty while I figure out how to become a better editor programmer.

 Once you are done with your tree, be sure to save the file.
-The behavior tree will now automatically be used in-game
+You can now compile and the JSON will be converted automatically